Robin Hood (1922) Director: Allan Dwan

 At the outset a title reminds the audience that history is but a mixture of history and mythology.
-A great jousting tournament opens the film, with spectacular scenery and cut scenes which build the tension.
-The Earl of Huntingdon (Fairbanks) defeats the evil Sir Guy of Gisbourne, despite his efforts to cheat and tie himself to his horse.
-He wins a kiss from the Lady Marian Fitzwater.
-Huntingdon joins King Richard on crusade in the Holy Land, while the evil Prince John usurps the throne, at the behest of Sir Guy of Gisbourne.
-Great evil acts of torture are performed against he people of England (we see shocking and grusome scenes of people hung by their necks).
+A great jousting tournament opens the film, with spectacular scenery and quick cuts to build the tension.
+The Earl of Huntingdon (Fairbanks) defeats the evil Sir Guy of Gisbourne, despite his best efforts to cheat and tie himself to his horse.
+Huntingdon wins a kiss from the Lady Marian Fitzwater.
+Huntingdon joins King Richard on a crusade in the Holy Land, while the evil Prince John usurps the English throne, at the behest of Sir Guy of Gisbourne.
+Great evil acts of torture are performed against he people of England (we see shocking and gruesome scenes of people hung by their necks).
 Lady Marian sends a note to Huntingdon, and upon learning of the news, Huntingdon attempts to return home to England to fight Prince John but he is caught by King Richard’s men and assumed to be a deserter so he is imprisoned.
-He eventually escapes from prison only to return to England to find all of his comrades outlawed, and the lady Marian apparently dead.
+He eventually escapes from prison only to return to England to find all of his comrades outlawed, and the Lady Marian apparently dead.
 He assumes the name of Robin Hood in the second half of the film, defender of the poor.
 He forms his merry band of Friar Tuck, Little John, and others as they upset Prince John and the High Sheriff of Nottingham’s plans at every turn.
 In the end, he defeats Guy in a dramatic scene and he climbs the tower to rescue Lady Marian, who has not been killed but merely imprisoned.
 Then King Richard arrives and Huntingdon marries Lady Marian.
 To a modern audience, the second half of the film will be the most familiar, as well as the most entertaining.